-It is an honour to be asked to be a pallbearer, and anyone in the position will feel a sense of duty and responsibility.
+It is an honour to be asked to be a pallbearer at a funeral, and anyone in the position will feel a sense of duty and responsibility.
 Of course it is a very sad situation, and carrying the coffin of a close relative or friend can be extremely difficult, but you have a duty to do the job well.
 If the close family of the deceased have selected you as a pallbearer, it shows they trust you and you were very important to the person who has passed away.

 What should a Pallbearer wear?